 So, the day has come to actually take action and do the work.
 Before you start cleaning, set the mood.
-Have you ever tried to clean when you mind is somewhere else?
-Does anything even get done?
+Have you ever tried to clean when your mind is somewhere else?
+Does anything ever get done?
 The best way to ensure you will get the work done is by setting the mood.
 Play your favorite uplifting and energetic music.
-Be determine to master your home.
-If you need more motivation wear your army boots or whatever motivates you.
+Be determined to master your home.
+If you need more motivation, wear your army boots or whatever motivates you.
 Prepare physically and mentally for the task at hand.
 And then just get it done.
 Look at your well planned out map of action and get to work!

-Here are a couple tips to help you get through this:
+Here are a couple of tips to help you get through this:

 Ok, your weekend is here, you have your plan of action, your tools are ready and you set the mood.
 Now it’s time to start.
 For each room set a timer of how long you want to be that room and how fast you want to get it done.
 Challenge yourself and make a game out of it.
 I think 1 or 2 hours per room is a good timeframe to challenge yourself.
 If the room is cluttered to the max, then set the timer at 3 or 4 hours and get to work!
 You got this!
 The game is on.